What is Inflammatory Bowel Disease (IBD)?

 Does diet affect IBD?

 Diet does not play a major role in minimizing IBD symptoms, however it is important that patients with IBD have a well-balanced diet.
-IBD is often associated with decreased nutritional status, so diet recommendations for IBD patients focus on getting adequate nutrition, and avoiding foods that may increase symptoms.
 Calcium is important to protect bones, fibre may not be tolerated during flare ups and certain vitamins (for example, B12) may be required.
-Occasionally, a dietitian and a dietary intervention may help patients.
+Occasionally, a dietitian may help selected patients.

 Do I have a higher risk of developing cancer because I have IBD?